Black History Month – Essential Reading

 By Karina Vernon

 This anthology establishes a new black prairie literary tradition and transforms inherited understandings of what prairie literature looks and sounds like.
 It collects varied and unique work by writers who were both conscious and unconscious of themselves as black writers or as “prairie” people.
-Their letters, recipes, oral literature, autobiographies, rap, and poetry- provide vivid glimpses into the reality of their lived experiences and give meaning to them.
+Their letters, recipes, oral literature, autobiographies, rap, and poetry provide vivid glimpses into the reality of their lived experiences and give them meaning.

-The book includes introductory notes for each writer in non-specialist language, and notes to assist readers in their engagement with the literature.
+The book includes introductory notes for each writer in non-specialist language and notes to assist readers in engaging with the literature.
 This archive and its supporting text offer new scholarly and pedagogical possibilities by expanding the nation’s and the region’s archives.
-They enrich our understanding of black Canada by bringing to light the prairies’ black histories, cultures, and presences.
+They enrich our understanding of black Canada by illuminating the prairies’ black histories, cultures, and presences.

-A call-to-action, Policing Black Lives urges readers to work toward dismantling structures of racial domination and re-imagining a more just society.
+Policing Black Lives is a call to action that urges readers to work toward dismantling structures of racial domination and reimagining a more just society.

 Righting Canada’s Wrongs